mrkkrp/cyphejor/README.md

 contains rules that the package uses to generate new names for major modes from their symbol names (values of `major-mode` variable).

 Value of `cyphejor-rules` should be a list.
-Every element of the list must be either a list:
+Every element of the list should have the following form:

 ```emacs-lisp
 (string replacement &rest parameters)